juliesymons/juliesymons/docs/README.md

 ### Tensor Reductions

-Tensor reduction operators allow you to take a field with tensors of order 1 or more, and map it to a scalar field (with tensors of order 0).
+Tensor reduction operators allow you to take a field with tensors of order 1 or more, and map it to a scalar field` (with tensors of order 0).
-In other words, they let you collapse a VectorField or MatrixField (or a higher order field) to a ScalarField.
+In other words, they let you collapse a `VectorField` or `MatrixField` (or a higher order field) to a `ScalarField`.

 As an example, consider the problem of normalizing a vector field such that each vector in the field is normalized with either an L1 norm (the vector components sum to 1) or an L2 norm (the squares of the vector components sum to 1).
 Here’s how you can do this:

+    // 2-dimensional vector field, unnormalized
+    val vectorShape = new Shape(7)
+    val field = VectorField(Rows, Columns, vectorShape)

+    // Normalize each vector in “field” (L1 norm) val norm0 = field / reduceSum(field)

+    // Normalize each vector in “field” (L2 norm) val norm1 = field / reduceSum(sq(field))

-The reduceSum operator maps each vector in the field to the sum of its component, which is a scalar.
+The `reduceSum` operator maps each vector in the field to the sum of its component, which is a scalar.
 So the expressions in the above examples are each dividing a vector field by a scalar field, producing a (normalized) vector field as a result.